Kmagameguy/portfolio/_posts/2023-02-16-syncthing.md

 1. Gaming Desktop
 1. Android phone

 As mentioned above, Syncthing doesn't *require* a server.
 Instead, clients can talk directly with one another.
 Despite this I opted to create a hub-and-spoke model.
-My media server acts as the hub into which all my other devices (the spokes, to keep up the analogy) share their files.
+My NAS acts as the hub into which all my other devices (the spokes, to keep up the analogy) share their files.

-I went with this architecture because my media server is built to be resilient - I run [mergerfs][mergerfs] to evenly distribute files onto two disks, which are parity-checked nightly on a third disk with [snapraid][snapraid] to avoid bit-rot.
+I went with this architecture because my NAS is built to be resilient - I run [mergerfs][mergerfs] to evenly distribute files onto two disks, which are parity-checked nightly on a third disk with [snapraid][snapraid] to avoid bit-rot.
 Each disk is 8TB, providing a total of 16TB of usable storage.
-The media server is also backed up nightly with [restic][restic].
+The NAS is also backed up nightly with [restic][restic].
 So, by serving as a hub my connected devices get free nightly parity checks and encrypted, _versioned_ backups.
 Accidentally delete a file?
 No worries, my backups will likely have a record of it -- even if I've performed a backup _after_ deleting said file!

 ## Configuration Tips
 Installing and configuring Syncthing could be a blog post all on its own.
 Instead, here are a few interesting notes I took while configuring my Syncthing network.